valantic/vue-template/package.md

 * [eslint-config-valantic](https://github.com/valantic/eslint-config-valantic) - The ESLint configuration of valantic.
 * [eslint-import-resolver-webpack](https://github.com/benmosher/eslint-plugin-import/tree/master/resolvers/webpack) - Webpack-literate module resolution plugin for eslint-plugin-import.
 * [eslint-loader](https://github.com/webpack-contrib/eslint-loader) - eslint loader for webpack.
+* [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import) - ESLint plugin with rules that help validate proper imports.
 * [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) - Official ESLint plugin for Vue.js.
-* [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import) - ESLint plugin with rules that help validate proper imports.
 * [file-loader](https://github.com/webpack-contrib/file-loader) - Instructs webpack to emit the required object as file and to return its public URL.
 * [friendly-errors-webpack-plugin](https://github.com/geowarin/friendly-errors-webpack-plugin) - Friendly-errors-webpack-plugin recognizes certain classes of webpack errors and cleans, aggregates and prioritizes them to provide a better Developer Experience.
 * [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) - This is a webpack plugin that simplifies creation of HTML files to serve your webpack bundles.
+* [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) - Image loader module for webpack.
 * `image-webpack-loader` was removed for this project because of VM incompatibility
 * [jest](https://github.com/facebook/jest) - Delightful JavaScript Testing.
+* [launch-editor-middleware](https://github.com/yyx990803/launch-editor) - Allows to open Vue components in editor from Vue inspector.
 * [license-checker](https://github.com/davglass/license-checker) - Allows us to check the whole project for use licenses (see scripts).
-* [launch-editor-middleware](https://github.com/yyx990803/launch-editor) - Allows to open Vue components in editor from Vue inspector.
 * [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) - Official webpack CSS extractor.
 * [node-sass](https://github.com/sass/node-sass) - Node-sass is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass.
 * [postcss-critical-split](https://github.com/mrnocreativity/postcss-critical-split) - A PostCSS plugin that takes existing CSS files and splits out the annotated critical styles into a separate file.